Living so close to Sonoma Valley, we thought it would be fun to have our own little ‘crush’ with our one little grapevine.

-It was actually a much easier project than I thought it would be.
-I was prepared for a long, messy day messy day, with my family quickly losing interest and abandoning me after 15 minutes.
-But they hung in there ’til the very end and thoroughly enjoyed every minute of it!
+It was actually a much easier project than I thought.
+I was prepared for a long, messy day, with my family quickly losing interest and abandoning me after 15 minutes.
+But they hung in there until the very end, and thoroughly enjoyed every minute of it!

 Obviously, the first step is to pick your grapes.
-Even though our single vine gave us all of these grapes, believe it or not, we left just about as many on the vine for the robins and mockingbirds who love eating the grapes.
+Even though our single vine gave us all of these grapes, believe it or not, we left just about as many on the vine for the robins and mockingbirds to finish off for us.

 This is where it got a bit tedious, but my daughter hung in there for the 20 minutes or so that it took.